DPDK/dpdk/doc/guides/nics/mlx5.rst

      - v_pt_rsv_flags: E flag, S flag, PN flag
      - msg_type
      - teid

+- Match on GTP extension header only for GTP PDU session container (next extension header type = 0x85).
+- Match on GTP extension header is not supported in group 0.

 - No Tx metadata go to the E-Switch steering domain for the Flow group 0.
   The flows within group 0 and set metadata action are rejected by hardware.